 How can you find the APY for an account?

-If you want to figure out how much you can potentially earn on an account given its APY, you can use Bankrate’s calculator.
-Say you want to put $1,000 into a savings account that earns 0.60 percent APY, and you plan to make $200 monthly contributions for two years.
-According to the calculator, you’ll earn $39.66 in interest, and you’ll have a balance of $5,839.66 at the end of those two years.
+If you want to figure out how much you might earn on an account given its APY, you can use Bankrate’s savings calculator.
+Say you want to put $1,000 into a savings account that earns 1.25 percent APY, and you plan to contribute $200 a month for two years.
+You’ll earn $82.77 in interest and have a balance of $5,882.77 at the end of two years.

 APY vs. APR: The difference between the two